overtonjust/budget-app-frontend/README.md

 #### Live Demo:

-1. Alternatively to view the site you can go [here](simplybudgeting.netlify.app).
+1. Alternatively to view the site you can go [here](https://simplybudgeting.netlify.app/transactions).

-2. The frontend deployment is run on netlify using the link ```simplybudgeting.netlify.app```
+2. The frontend deployment is run on netlify using the link ```https://simplybudgeting.netlify.app```

 3. The backend deployment is run on render using the link ```https://budget-app-backend-v1.onrender.com```